 Other Activities In East Bohemia

 For me, the towns and the castles were the highlight of the region.
 But there is much more to East Bohemia than this.
-If you’re looking for an active holiday, there is walking and cycling, or more adventurous pursuits like the Podhůra Rope Park.
-And I stayed in two hotels with excellent spa facilities – the Hotel Jezerka at Seč and Kunětická Golf and Spa.
+If you’re looking for an active holiday, there is walking and cycling, and I stayed in two hotels with excellent spa facilities – the Hotel Jezerka at Seč and Kunětická Golf and Spa.